 The Fimmvörðuháls hike between Skógar and Thórsmörk is nothing short of epic.
 This 25 kilometer walking route takes you over fiery pass across Eyjafjallajökull and into the fabled valley of Thórsmörk.
 On the top of the pass you can see the giant lava flows and new craters from the 2010 eruption.
 But is it possible to do all this in one day?
 Fimmvörðuháls the easy way, the hard way, and an unexpected grand encore on that ridiculously steep (but utterly beautiful) Útigönguhöfði mountain.

-The Icelandic dalalæða, the elusive natural phenomenon of fog waterfalls.
+The Icelandic dalalæða is an elusive natural phenomenon of fog waterfalls.
+When it crawls up a valley and bumps into obstructions, it causes waterfalls of fog tumbling down the mountain tops.
 I was incredibly lucky to experience this, being at the right place at the right moment when it accidently happened.
 I stood right in the middle of it, and saw spectacular waterfalls of fog flowing over the rocks and mountains all around me.
 I’ve never seen anything like it.
 It was absolutely magical.

 Reykjanes peninsula is the first impression of Iceland when you arrive.
 It may look desolate on first sight, but there are a lot of hidden treasures in its rugged interior.
 A myriad of steaming vents, bubbling mudpools, colourful rocks & mountains, tranquil lakes, faulty fissures and lava flows covered in thick fluffy moss.
 It’s a volcanic playground well worth exploring.